 Two Factor plugin allows you to easily add two-factor authentication to your website.
 This adds an extra step to your WordPress login screen and makes it difficult for hackers to access your website.

-To finish the login process, you can generate a one-time password using an app like LastPass Authenticator.
+When testing the tool in real time, we realized that you can finish the login process by generating a one-time password using an app like LastPass Authenticator.

 For details, see our guide on how to add two-factor authentication in WordPress.